 Benefits of quitting smoking

-It is never too late to quit smoking.
-Whatever age the smoker is, if they make the decision to stop, their health will benefit.
-However, the sooner a person quits; the faster the body can recover and the risk of developing serious health conditions will decrease.
+It’s never too late to quit smoking (also known as smoking cessation).
+Whatever age you are, if you make the decision to stop, your health will benefit.
+However, the sooner you quit; the faster the body can recover and the risk of developing serious health conditions will decrease.

 As carbon monoxide affects how much oxygen the blood can carry, the body can find it difficult to function properly.
 When a person stops smoking, the carbon monoxide in the blood lowers.
 This allows the lungs and muscles to work the way they should.
-It also means more oxygen reaches the brain, boosting alertness and energy.
+It also means more oxygen can reach the brain, boosting alertness and energy.

 Improved immune system